Kumara Thirimadura: Acting career

 Thirimadura has acted in about 90 stage plays, 58 films and several tele dramas.
 Nowadays he is seen in popular stage plays like Suba Saha Yasa, Balloth Ekka Be, Balloth Ekka Be 2, Charithe Horu Aran, Ko Kukko, Nari Burathi, Ang Awoo, and Deiyoth Danne Ne.
 Along with Gihan Fernando, Thirimadura engaged in a stage play Giha Saha Kuma.

 While working on with theatre works and journalism, his fellow mate Jayantha Chandrasiri invited him to take part in his teledrama Akala Sandhya, which is Thirimadura's first television screen.
 Since then, he acted more than 50 teledramas across genre including some notable roles in the serials: Paba, Katu Imbula, Ataka Nataka, Isuru Sangramaya and Hendewa.

 As a television host, Thirimadura presented program Maarai Hirai telecasted on TV Derana and program Rasoghaya telecasting on Siyatha TV accompany with Mihira Sirithilaka.
 On ITN, he currently presents the program called Thirimadura Oba Amathai.

 Thirimadura started his film career with Julietge Bumikawa back in 1998, directed by Jackson Anthony.
 Through that, he performed many dramatic and comedy roles in more than 35+ films up to 2018.
 Apart from acting, he was also the Production Manager of film Sonduru Dadabima, released in 2003 and screenplay writer of film Thanha Rathi Ranga.
 The role in this film highly praised by the critics and was a commercial hit as well.
 He along with Sarath Kothalawala won the Award for the Best Screenplay at Derana Lux Film Awards in 2014 for Thanha Rathi Ranga movie.
 His first cinema direction came through Newspaper co-directed with Kothalawala was released on 29 June 2020.

 In March 2021, a film festival featuring five films starring Thirimadura will be held for five days at the Liberty Hall, Kollupitiya.
 The festival is named as the "uncrowned prince's felt cinematic procession".
+In 2024, he produced his maiden theater production Sudu Andagena Horu Avidin staged at 3.30pm and 6.30 pm on Tuesday, October 22 at the Elphinstone Theatre, Colombo 10.